The arterial supply to the lower limb is chiefly supplied by the femoral artery and its branches.

-- Lateral femoral circumflex artery – Wraps round the anterior, lateral side of the femur, supplying some of the muscles in the lateral side of the thigh.
+- Lateral femoral circumflex artery – Wraps round the anterior, lateral side of the femur, supplying some of the muscles on the lateral aspect of the thigh.

-- Medial femoral circumflex artery – Wraps round the posterior side of the femur, supplying the neck and head of the femur.
-In a fracture of the femoral neck, this artery can easily be damaged, and avascular necrosis of the femur head can occur.
+- Medial femoral circumflex artery – Wraps round the posterior side of the femur, supplying its neck and head.
+In a fracture of the femoral neck this artery can easily be damaged, and avascular necrosis of the femur head can occur.

-After exiting the femoral triangle, the femoral artery continues down the anterior surface of the thigh, via a tunnel known as the adductor canal.
-During its descent the artery supplies the anterior thigh muscles.
+After exiting the femoral triangle, the femoral artery continues down the anterior aspect of the thigh, through a tunnel known as the adductor canal.
+During its descent, the artery supplies the anterior thigh muscles.

 Clinical Relevance: Accessing the Femoral Artery